 Mathematics at St. Scholastica is more than a degree; it is a pathway that leads to a career, to advanced study, to research, to a fulfilling life’s work.
-The math curriculum capitalizes on what you have already learned and enables you to put into place the foundation blocks of logic and analysis that will take you on a journey from the abacus to the 21st Century in a community of creative learning.
+The math curriculum capitalizes on what you already have learned and enables you to put into place the foundation blocks of logic and analysis that will take you on a journey from the abacus to the 21st century in a community of creative learning.
 It is vigorous, it is exhilarating; it can be perplexing and it is full of promise.

 Pursuing a liberal arts education involves selecting a minor, a secondary area of academic focus, and includes the option of pursuing a second major, in addition to mathematics, in a field to which mathematics might be profitably applied.
-Consider economics, management, computer information systems, or accounting.
+Consider economics, management, computer information systems or accounting.
 Math has broad application.

 St. Scholastica offers a strong science curriculum including majors in chemistry, biology and biochemistry.
 For many years, CSS has been a leader in preparing students for careers in the health professions and medical studies.
-You can be sure that at CSS you will lay a solid science foundation for post-graduate education in such fields as nursing, physical therapy, occupational therapy, exercise physiology, doctoral studies, and pre-med, all popular majors at the College.
+You can be sure that at CSS you will lay a solid science foundation for post-graduate education in such fields as nursing, physical therapy, occupational therapy, exercise physiology, doctoral studies and pre-med, all popular majors at the College.

 Your academic advisor will work with you to ensure that you are well prepared for any required standardized tests that you may need for post-graduate studies including the MCAT, or Medical College Admission Test, and the GRE, or Graduate Record Exam.

 If you wish to pursue a career as a doctor, physician assistant, dentist, optometrist, veterinarian or pharmacist, a strong background in the basic sciences is essential to scoring well on the admissions tests and being prepared for your first year of professional school.